Nichokas/kychacha_crypto/README.md

     Recipient->>Recipient: Decrypt message
 ```

-> *Note*: During the encapsulation process on the sender's side, an ephemeral keypair is generated as part of the Kyber mechanism.
+> *Note*: During the encapsulation process on the sender's side, an ephemeral keypair is generated.

 ## Technical Specifications